 The opening credit sequence was shot in Chicago, while the episodes themselves were shot in Los Angeles.
 Location scouts said it was hard to find Los Angeles locations for the show because they could not have visible palm trees.
 Most of the "grittier" exterior scenes were shot in the grimier parts of downtown Los Angeles, which has the look of a decaying Midwestern or Northeastern city.
 At least the first episode (possibly as many as the first three) was shot on-location in Chicago.

-Contrary to popular belief, it was Renko who was supposed to die in the pilot while Hill survives.
-Charles Haid was originally a guest star in the pilot as a favor for Steven Bochco.
-When Haid's NBC hospital drama pilot was not picked up for the 1980-1981 season, he asked if Renko could be resurrected and made into a regular in the series.
+Contrary to popular belief, it was Renko who was supposed to have died in the shootout in the pilot, while his partner Hill survives.
+Charles Haid was originally a guest star in the pilot, as a favor for Steven Bochco.
+After he shot the "Hill Street" pilot he shot one for a proposed NBC hospital dramatic series, but it wasn't picked up by the network.
+He then asked Bochco if Renko could be resurrected and made into a regular in the series.